Description

 Symptoms of Hallux Limitus

-- Pain and stiffness in the big toe, especially during physical activity or when walking
+• Pain and stiffness in the big toe, especially during physical activity or when walking;

-- Difficulty running, crouching and kneeling;
+• Difficulty running, squatting and kneeling;

-- The base of the big toe is often swollen and red.
+• The base of the big toe is often swollen and red.

 Symptoms of Hallux Rigidus

-- Pain is constant, even whilst at rest;
+• Pain is constant, even at rest.

-- Pain may begin to appear in the lower back, knee and hip due to gait compensation;
+• Pain may begin to appear in the lower back, knee and hip due to gait compensation.

 What are the causes of Hallux Limitus or Rigidus?